jwiegley/gptel-prompts/README.md

 #### Extending Templatel Environment

+The `templatel` environment can be replaced by customizing the variable `gptel-prompts-get-template-env-function` and setting it to a function that receives as arguments a prompt and an optional file and returns a `templatel` environment.

-Extending the `templatel` environment is provided by customizing the variable `gptel-prompts-template-env-prepare-functions` with a list of functions, each function receives the `templatel` environment.
+The default `templatel` environmentd can be extended by customizing the variable `gptel-prompts-prepare-template-env-functions` with a list of functions, each function receives the `templatel` environment.
 Here is an example of adding a `templatel` filter named `nindent` which indents the string according to the provided number of characters `n`, similar to the Helm chart `nindent` filter.